Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Classical monoids

 \subsection{The symmetric inverse monoid}

 In this section we consider semigroup and inverse topologies on the symmetric inverse monoid $I_X$ where $X$ is any infinite set.
-One natural way to obtain a Hausdorff semigroup topology on $I_X$ is to consider it as a subspace of $P_X$ with the topology defined in Section~\ref{subsection-partial}.
-In \thref{minimal_semigroup_topologies}, we will show that this topology is minimal among the $T_1$ semigroup topologies on $I_X$ but that inversion is not continuous.
+One natural way to obtain a Hausdorff semigroup topology on $I_X$ is to consider it as a subspace of $P_X$ with the topology defined in \cref{subsection-partial}.
+In \cref{minimal_semigroup_topologies}, we will show that this topology is minimal among the $T_1$ semigroup topologies on $I_X$ but that inversion is not continuous.
 If $U$ is open in the subspace topology, then the homeomorphic topology generated by the sets $U ^ {-1} = \set{f\in I_X}{f ^ {-1}\in U}$ is also minimal among the $T_1$ semigroup topologies on $I_X$ and again inversion is not continuous.
 Moreover, every $T_1$ semigroup topology on $I_X$ contains one or the other of these two topologies.
 This contrasts with the results of Sections~\ref{subsection-full-transf}, \ref{subsection-binary}, and \ref{subsection-partial} where it was shown that each of the full transformation monoid, the full binary monoid, and the partial transformation monoid have unique minimal $T_1$ semigroup topologies.
-On the other hand, $I_X$ has a minimum inverse semigroup topology, the topology generated by the two minimal $T_1$ semigroup topologies (see \thref{minimal_inverse_semigroup_topology}).
+On the other hand, $I_X$ has a minimum inverse semigroup topology, the topology generated by the two minimal $T_1$ semigroup topologies (see \cref{minimal_inverse_semigroup_topology}).
 Arguably, this topology is the best candidate, among those we exhibit, for a canonical topology on $I_X$.
-With this viewpoint in mind, we conclude this section by proving an analogue of \thref{theorem-luke-1} which characterises those topological inverse semigroups that are topological isomorphic to an inverse subsemigroup of $I_{X}$, when $X$ is countable.
+With this viewpoint in mind, we conclude this section by proving an analogue of \cref{theorem-luke-1} which characterises those topological inverse semigroups that are topologically isomorphic to inverse subsemigroups of $I_{X}$, when $X$ is countable.

 We begin by constructing the least $T_1$ topology that is semitopological for $I_X$.